 - Coffee Chats

 We hope to continue to build meaningful relationships with companies interested in interacting with our diverse group of students.
-To set up one of the events listed above please contact our current External Vice President, Catherine Philpott, at email@example.com.
+To set up one of the events listed above please contact our current External Vice President, Delenn Bauer, at firstname.lastname@example.org.